The Britannia Projects Page.

 Charlie> Hi Paul,

-Yes am faced with the same problem, I have a triumph part Number E6884/10 piston at 69 mm and have checked the barrel and found there is not enough meat left on the liner if it is bored to this size.
+Yes am faced with the same problem, I have a Triumph part Number E6884/10 piston at 69 mm and have checked the barrel and found there is not enough meat left on the liner if it is bored to this size.
 Yes you can get a liner from “Westwood Trading” that would do the job, Can’t find the liner number at the moment, I will find it later.
 But it is not an easy job and you will need use of a well-equipped workshop.

 Bob.